therealpineda/dom_helper/README.md

 ### :sparkles: Factory Method

 #### `$dh(selector/element(s)/function)`
-Allows any HTML element(s) to be turned into a DOM Helper (DH) element collection, allowing access to all the awesome DOM Helper methods!
+Allows any HTML element(s) to be turned into a DOM Helper element collection (DHC), allowing access to all the awesome DOM Helper methods!
 This method can also be used to set callback function(s), which will be executed when the entire document is loaded.

 ```js
 const docReadyFunctions = [];